yandex-cloud/docs/en/billing/qa/payment.md

 #### How can I change my payment details? {#change-requisites}

-Only the owner of the billing account can change the details.
-If you are the owner, follow the instructions in [Change your billing account data](../operations/change-data.md).
+Only the owner of the billing account can change the payment details.
+If you are the owner, follow the instructions in the section [How to change billing account details](../operations/change-data.md).

 #### In which currency can I pay for Yandex.Cloud? {#currency}